10 Focused Assessment – Cardiovascular System

 VI.
 Related Laboratory and Diagnostic Procedures/Findings

-Some blood tests related to the cardiovascular system are seen frequently, for example, cholesterol tests which measure the levels of fat and cholesterol in the bloodstream.
-When serum cholesterol are high, the patient will be at risk for cardiovascular problems.
-When there is an abnormal finding in the physical assessment, the patient may need to have additional diagnostic procedure(s) to further identify a potential cardiovascular disease.
-These diagnostic cardiac tests could be non-invasive, such as electrocardiogram (ECG or EKG), uses to record the electrical activity of the heart; Holter Monitoring (or Ambulatory ECG), can record the electrical activity during daily activity; chest X-ray, examines the size of the heart; echocardiogram, uses high-frequency sound waves to view the size/structure/motion of the heart; exercise stress test (or treadmill test), can be used to examine the heart function while exercise on treadmill.
-Diagnostic tests could be invasive, such as cardiac catheterization or coronary angiogram to check heart abnormalities or coronary artery problems.
+Some blood tests related to the cardiovascular system are frequently used, such as cholesterol tests, which measure the levels of fat and cholesterol in the bloodstream.
+When serum cholesterol levels are high, the patient is at increased risk for cardiovascular problems.
+If there is an abnormal finding in the physical assessment, the patient may need additional diagnostic procedures to further identify potential cardiovascular disease.
+These diagnostic cardiac tests can be non-invasive, such as:

 A more detailed overview of different cardiac diagnostic tests is available at: Cardiac Diagnostic Tests